bitsofchris/deep-learning/notes/1_neural_networks/neural_networks_and_deep_learning_book.md

 Skip the problems- use them as inspiration for my own neural network project (something on financial or time series data).

-# chapter 1 - basic NN
+# Chapter 1 - basic NN

 ### My Notes
 Gradient descent is our learning algorithm, our cost function or objective function.
 It seeks to find the direction to make a small change of the weights and biases to minimize the cost.